 FAQ

-Here you will find the most important questions and answers about our own brand ERZMO®MS 1.
+Here you will find the frequently asked questions and answers about our own brand ERZMO®MS 1.

-The motor “hums” even though the bike is not moving?
+The motor “buzzes” even though the bike is not moving?

 How does the motor support me?